-6.3 HSE National Supernumerary Flexible Training Scheme
+6.3.1 HSE National Supernumerary Flexible Training Scheme

-RCSI has a strong commitment to helping all doctors in training to reach their full potential and to supporting those with child- caring or other caring responsibilities, health concerns or individual developmental opportunities to continue training on a less than full-time (LTFT) basis.
-However, the National Supernumerary Flexible Training Scheme is managed and funded by the HSE (NDTP).
+RCSI has a strong commitment to helping all doctors in training to reach their full potential and to supporting those with caring responsibilities, health concerns or individual developmental or professional opportunities to continue training on a less than full-time (LTFT) basis.
+The National Supernumerary Flexible Training Scheme is managed and funded by the HSE (NDTP).